AlexSD92/DnD/readme.md

 ## Scope

 - Give the player a choice in character class when they begin the game (warrior, mage, etc.).
-- Include elements where the player has to manage their characters stats, such as health, magic power, etc.
+- Include elements where the player has to manage their character's stats, such as health, magic power, etc.
 - A combat mechanic.
 - Inventory management.
 - Currency & shopping.